 If You Have Been Sexually Harassed as an Employee of a Dental Office, Contact McOmber McOmber & Luber for Help

-If you have been the victim of sexual harassment in the workplace, contact the dedicated sexual harassment and retaliation recovery attorneys of McOmber McOmber & Luber today to find out how we can help ensure that these wrongs committed against you are addressed.
+If you have been the victim of sexual harassment in the workplace, including dental offices, as an employee, contact the dedicated sexual harassment and retaliation recovery attorneys of McOmber McOmber & Luber today to find out how we can help ensure that these wrongs committed against you are addressed.